 - 4. Focus on cybersecurity

 - 8. Personalization of banking for the customer based on data

 - 10. Edutainment

 - Final Thoughts

-Can you imagine if you have to pay for your rent or share the bill and your bank still doesn’t have an updated application?
-Can’t believe it’s even possible?
-We neither!
-It’s obvious that in the year 2021 banks need to have mobile apps for their users.
-The сurrent trend in the financial services industry is the move to digital, specifically mobile banking.
+Can you imagine if you have to pay for the rent or groceries and your bank doesn’t have an up-to-date application?
+Sounds like a nightmare, right?
+A worldwide pandemic has made us so hooked on cashless transfers that some feel nostalgia while holding a bill.
+The current trend in the financial services industry is the move to digital, specifically mobile banking.
 It’s considered self-evident that in 2022 banks need to have mobile apps if they want to stay relevant.
-According to a recent survey conducted by the American Bankers Association, 39% of bank clients managed their personal accounts through mobile banking apps — making it the most convenient approach to interact with financial organizations.
+According to a survey conducted by the American Bankers Association, 39% of bank clients managed their personal accounts through mobile banking apps — making it the most convenient approach to interact with financial organizations.

 Half through 2022, we have a tremendous opportunity to examine the latest trends in banking technology that have already taken over the application market or are only expected to evolve further.

 The Present and Future of Mobile Banking Technology

 It wouldn’t be wrong to say that mobile banking is one of the most used and needed apps on modern mobile devices.
 With the growth of digitalization, accessing your bank account to view your balance or transit money via a few clicks without going to AMT sounds like a sure thing.
 The popularity of mobile banking among the Millennials and Gen Zers isn’t a surprise at all, not to mention the representatives of older generations.